marcocondrache/bd-project/docs/technical_analysis.md

 - The user can modify the quantity of the products in the cart.
 - _The products' reservation is updated._
-- **check sequence**: _If the `products reservation` sequence is different from the `product` sequence, the transaction is aborted._
+- **check sequence**: _If the `products reservation` sequence is different from the `product` sequence, the `products reservation` is deleted and the new `product` is returned._
-    - If the stock is not enough, the user can choose to remove the product from the cart or update the quantity.
+    - If the stock is enough and the user chooses to accept the new amount, _a new `products reservation` is created with the same sequence as the `product`._
-    - If the user chooses to remove the product, _the `products reservation` is deleted._
-    - If the user chooses to update the quantity, _the `products reservation` is updated, updating the `sequence` to the `product` sequence._
+    - If the stock is not enough, the user is notified.
 - _The history is triggered._

 ### Delete from cart (remove products)